isomerpages/moe-bukitviewsec/_our-curriculum/Co Curricular/Cyber Wellness.md

 Has your child been spending a lot of time glued to his computer and smart devices?
 Do you know what he is doing online?
 What signs of concern should you look out for and is your child aware of issues like cyber bullying

-According to the [Media Literacy Council](http://www.medialiteracycouncil.sg/online-safety/Pages/cyber-bullying.aspx), “Cyber bullying is the use of electronic media – especially mobile phones and the internet – to intimidate, threaten or upset someone.”
+According to the&nbsp;[Media Literacy Council](http://www.medialiteracycouncil.sg/online-safety/Pages/cyber-bullying.aspx), “Cyber bullying is the use of electronic media – especially mobile phones and the internet – to intimidate, threaten or upset someone.”
 As our children engage more in online activities, cyber bullying can become a concern.
 Often, children who are cyber bullied may show one or all of these symptoms:

  *   Fall in self-esteem and feelings of insecurity
  *   Withdrawn interaction with family and friends